 - Puffiness and swelling

 Protein deficiency can affect anyone who doesn’t get enough amino acids in the diet.
 Older adults and people with chronic conditions, such as cancer, are at an especially high risk for protein deficiency because they often have increased protein needs and decreased food intake.
-Those following a vegan or vegetarian diet should also plan their diets carefully to ensure they meet their protein needs by eating a variety of plant-based protein foods.

 Risks and Side Effects